-The best means of prevention is never start smoking or chewing tobacco, or to stop using tobacco products.
+The best means of prevention is to never start smoking or chewing tobacco, or to stop using tobacco products.
 A healthy diet is also an important part of prevention.
+In fact, studies show adquate vitamin D levels are associated with a reduced risk of lung cancer.

 A treatment plan depends on the cell type, stage of disease, possibility for removing the tumor, and the patient's ability to survive surgery.